Pythagoras

 DISMANTLER OF TYRANTS

 Pythagoras also set out to dismantle tyrants.
-He defied the orders of Dion of Syracuse and Phalaris of Agrigentum who both put him in captivity for some time.
-The latter attempted to cast doubt on divination and other subjects, attempting to dismiss Pythagoras as a con artist.
-Abaris, a holy man from the north, assisted Pythagoras in the endeavour.
-The Pythagoreans pressed Phalaris with the transcendental nature of the Gods, dismissing the tyrant’s assertions that humans should behave identically to any animal.
+He defied the orders of Dion of Syracuse and Phalaris of Agrigentum, both of whom imprisoned him for a time.
+The latter attempted to cast doubt on divination and other subjects, dismissing Pythagoras as a con artist.
+Abaris, a holy man from the north, assisted Pythagoras in this endeavor.
+The Pythagoreans pressed Phalaris with the transcendental nature of the Gods, rejecting the tyrant’s view that humans should behave identically to animals.

-Through Apollo’s oracle at Delphi, they were aware that the tyranny would only end when the inhabitants themselves would learn Pythagoras arguments and cease enabling the tyrant.
-It was this event that undid the tyranny of Phalaris altogether: he attempted to put Pythagoras and Abaris to death, dying himself the same day.
+Through Apollo’s oracle at Delphi, they understood that the tyranny would only end when the inhabitants themselves learned Pythagoras’ arguments and ceased enabling the tyrant.
+This event ultimately undid the tyranny of Phalaris: he attempted to execute Pythagoras and Abaris, but died himself that very day.

-In time, Pythagoreans began to exert a strong influence on the government of Croton, which they used to promote a moderate form of aristocracy.
-Sybaris, a neighboring city, threatened their neighbour to return prominent individuals fleeing from a tyranny in that city.
-Under the guidance of the divine teacher’s learning and by the agitation of the followers of the holy man, Croton resisted and defeated the neighboring city of Sybaris, a victory framed as a triumph of disciplined civic virtues over Sybaritic decadence and cowardice.
+In time, the Pythagoreans began to exert a strong influence on the government of Croton, which they used to promote a moderate form of aristocracy.
+Sybaris, a neighboring city, threatened Croton, demanding the return of prominent individuals fleeing tyranny there.
+Under the guidance of the divine teacher and the agitation of his followers, Croton resisted and defeated Sybaris—a victory seen as a triumph of disciplined civic virtue over Sybaritic decadence and cowardice.

-Croton’s resistance to tyrannical external influences subquently increased.
-It quickly became the leader of a state comprising twenty-five cities in Italy, something not seen until the rise of Rome many years later.
+Croton’s resistance to external tyrannical influences subsequently increased.
+It soon became the leader of a confederation of twenty-five cities in Italy—something not seen again until the rise of Rome many years later.

 RESENTMENT

-Though adversaries of Pythagoras were aware he was divine and cautious to offend him, their hatred against his followers burst like an abscess.
+Though adversaries of Pythagoras were aware of his divine nature and cautious not to offend him directly, their hatred of his followers burst like an abscess.

-Resentment led them to attempt large-scale massacres of the followers.
-The property of the Pythagoreans was redistributed among the democratic loyalists.
-Within a few decades, the city soon fell into disrepair and chaos, necessitating an intervention from the Greek mainland to keep stable, eventually being captured by the tyrant Dionysius of Syracuse.
+Resentment led to attempted large-scale massacres of the followers.
+The property of the Pythagoreans was redistributed among democratic loyalists.
+Within a few decades, the city fell into disrepair and chaos, requiring intervention from the Greek mainland to maintain stability.
+It was eventually captured by the tyrant Dionysius of Syracuse.

-Croton soon fell into disrepair as a second-rate city and as a newly founded democracy continued to wage endless wars, never reaching its former glory again.
-The mysterious Pythagoras soon became a legend outlasting the city.
+Croton soon decayed into a second-rate city.
+As a newly founded democracy, it continued to wage endless wars, never regaining its former glory.
+The mysterious Pythagoras, however, became a legend—his legacy enduring long after the city itself had faded.

 BIBLIOGRAPHY